 Where can I find my model name or serial number?

-Providing the model name & serial number allow us to exactly identify your product and get additional information that benefits your repair journey.
+Providing the model name, serial number & IMEI number (Mobile only) allow us to exactly identify your product and get additional information that benefits your repair journey.

 Your invoice helps us and to verify if your product is still within warranty.
 Lost your invoice?
 Don’t worry, if your product is still within warranty, your retailer should have a digital copy.